SoPra-Team-17/LibClient/README.md

 ## For Developers
 LibClient is implemented in C++.
 You can use e.g. CLION as development environment.
-The following libraries where used.
-The respective licences  can be found in this repositories Licence file:
+The following libraries where used:
-* LibCommon: version see submodule
+* LibCommon: version see submodule [GPLv3]
-* WebsocketCpp: version see submodule
+* WebsocketCpp: version see submodule [GPLv3]